s41r4j/igbf/README.md

 - ___Installation___

-Just clone and start using, no need to install any requirements (but internet connection is essential)
+Just clone and start using, no need of installing any requirements.
+    - Internet connection is essential

 `git clone https://github.com/s41r4j/igbf`   (`cd igbf`)